OpenInternet/Infuse/content/learning-path/1/module-7.en.md

 - 🧰 [Hybrid Analysis](https://www.hybrid-analysis.com/) is a hosted sandbox which can load a web page within a test environment and match website behavior against various heuristics of malicious activity and checking internal indicators against known threats.
 Note some of the key features and the skills needed to interpret the results:
   - After submitting an URL, select the environment to be used as a sandbox.
 In case you select ‘Quick Scan’, a full sandbox execution will not take place, but rather a smaller set of static analysis and indicator checks.
-- [VirusTotal ](https://www.virustotal.com/)can also check an URL for malicious content using .
+- [VirusTotal ](https://www.virustotal.com/)can also check an URL for malicious content.
 Note that Hybrid Analysis includes VirusTotal lookups and considers a broader range of issues in determining its rating.

 Note that a sophisticated web application could detect that a request comes from the IP ranges of these tools and serve different data or no data to the request, while delivering malicious content to other IPs.